 The default Voracity stack uses IRI Workbench for client-side design of data-driven jobs defined in portable scripts represented in multiple grpahical UIs.

-Many of hte same jobs also run interchangeably in Hadoop MR2, Spark, Spark Stream, Storm, or Tez.
+Many of the same jobs also run interchangeably in Hadoop MR2, Spark, Spark Stream, Storm, or Tez.

-Voracity metadata and related job script parameters are fully supported in the Workbench data model and optionally in AnalytiX DS Mapping Manager, for graphical creation, modification, and management.
+Voracity metadata and related job script parameters are fully supported in the Workbench data model and optionally in Erwin (AnalytiX DS) Mapping Manager, for graphical creation, modification, and management.

 Within the base Voracity package are:

 - DB, flat-file, and dark data profiling, ERD, and metadata definition wizards